-The CEF maintains its cash and cash equivalents in bank deposit accounts, money market funds, short-term certificates of deposit and church extension funds, some of which may not be federally insured.
+The CEF maintains its cash and cash equivalents in bank deposit accounts, money market funds, margin cash held at a brokerage, and church extension funds, some of which may not be federally insured.
 Some bank deposit balances are transferred daily into interest-bearing accounts secured by short-term, high-quality fixed income securities issued by banks, corporations and the U.S. Government.
 The CEF has not experienced any losses in cash equivalents and believes it is not exposed to significant credit risk on cash equivalents.
 Management considers highly liquid debt instruments readily convertible into cash to be cash equivalents.
 Uninvested cash and cash equivalents, including endowment accounts and assets limited as to use, are considered to be cash and cash equivalents.
+As discussed further in Note D, a portion of margin cash is required to be held with a broker to maintain derivative positions.